Our child-centred curriculum enables pupils to become Responsible Citizens, Successful Learners and Confident

 Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking.
 At George Betts we have fantastic indoor and outdoor facilities for the children to access, enabling us to develop and broaden their learning opportunities.
 We offer a variety of experiences and activities which are linked to the children’s interests and learning needs, designed to further their development process.
 Teachers planning ensures curriculum coverage in line with ‘Development Matters in the Early Years Foundation Stage’ which can be accessed here http://www.foundationyears.org.uk/files/2012/03/Development-Matters-FINAL-PRINT-AMENDED.pdf

 Across the school, teaching is informed by an on-going assessment of the children’s progress in each subject area, with the aim of ensuring that all children achieve or exceed age-related expectations.

 Children in Years 1-6 have daily English and Maths lessons which are planned and differentiated to meet the individual needs of all children.
 Our wider curriculum is called ‘Learning for Life’ and is designed to enable children to encompass the love of learning which will follow them through life beyond George Betts.
 Learning for Life is a full spectrum curriculum that allows all talents to shine and all interests to grow.
 It aims to ignite a life-long appreciation of the amazing world we live in.
 Each year group will have a broad topic focus which will be the basis of their learning across the curriculum.
 Each half-term, the children will focus on one particular area of the wider curriculum.
-As it is for the whole term, this means that the children have longer to develop the skills needed to master a subject.
+As it is for a whole half-term, this means that the children have longer to develop the skills needed to master a subject.
 The aim of our new curriculum is to develop a school of geographers, historians, artists, performers and designers.

 In addition to the Learning for Life, the children also have access to 2 hours of Physical Education each week and swimming lessons in Year 4 in the Summer Term.
 All children take part in collective worship daily within the classroom as well as in assemblies.
 We offer a programme of enrichment opportunities such as: